about the conference

 Halifax Pop Explosion presents XPAND.
 Two full days of educational content and market development opportunities for artists, music entrepreneurs, and music industry students.
-Featuring workshops, clinics, keynotes, targeted one-on-one mentorship meetings, and networking events, XPAND is designed to educate, entertain and inspire.
+Featuring workshops, clinics, and inspirational keynotes.

 Join us at XPAND if you are new to or have an interest in the music industry and are looking to build a strong foundation and enhance your knowledge.

 Date: Oct.
 24th, 2019

 Recommended level: Intermediate to Advanced